top of page

 Working With What Is Given In Community Practice

 Instead of forcing a model to fit, the grip on it began to loosen.
-Not as a rejection, but as a recognition that this context required something more responsive, something that could work with what was already present rather than impose a structure onto it.
+Not as a rejection, but as a recognition that this listening required something more responsive, something that could work with what was already present rather than impose a structure onto it.

 The Creative Agents were being asked to work with what the community and the project gave them.
 Within this community practice, that often meant staying with material that felt unclear, unsettled or overlooked.
 It required looking again and not dismissing what did not immediately make sense.